 If you have special financing requirements, you may need the services of a mortgage broker.
 To reflect the extra effort expended on your behalf, they may charge an additional fee, which would be added to your closing costs.
 Learn more about the services provided by a mortgage broker by visiting their website at Mortgage Professionals Canada.

 Though not typical, a buyer agency commission may also be added to your closing costs.
 This depends on the terms of the Buyer Representation Agreement (BRA) between you and the brokerage representing you, the Agreement of Purchase and Sale (APS) and the commission offered to the cooperating brokerage (buyer agent) by the listing brokerage.
 Please see the article on buyer agency for more details.

 With the obvious exception of real estate commission, closing costs for sellers are usually considerably lower than for buyers, simply because the buyer pays the land transfer tax(es).

 The most significant cost for a seller is the real estate commission that must be paid on completion of the APS.
 This cost will depend on the agreed commission rate or flat fee contained in the listing agreement between the seller and the listing brokerage.
 It may also be subject to adjustments agreed to during negotiations of the APS.
 Typically, this fee includes any commission that may be payable to the cooperating (buyer) brokerage.

 And, of course, one mustn't forget the HST that must be charged on the commission and collected by the brokerage.

 Be prepared.
 Nobody likes surprises on moving day.
 Keep it organized!

-Visit Canada Mortgage and Housing Corporation (CMHC) for more information on closing costs and other assorted expenses involved in home acquisition.
+Visit Canada Mortgage and Housing Corporation (CMHC) for more information on the home buying process.